oliviawestmacottssw/SSW.Rules.Content/rules/do-you-know-how-to-upgrade-crm-2015-to-2016/rule.md

-If using Email Router, do the following 2 steps to upgrade Email Router to 2016
+​If using Email Router, do the following 2 steps to upgrade Email Router to 2016

 7. Go to CRM server | Uninstall "Microsoft Dynamics CRM 2015 Email Router"